What is Pharmaceutical Fraud under the False Claims Act?

 - Cephalon Inc paid $425 million to settle a criminal charge and qui tam lawsuits filed by Phillips & Cohen and two other whistleblowers involving the off-label marketing of Actiq, Gabitril and Provigil.

-We also have had successful qui tam cases against other pharma companies such as Omnicare Inc., Alpharma Inc., Jazz Pharmaceuticals Inc. and Ortho-McNeil-Janssen Pharmaceuticals Inc.
+We also have had successful qui tam whistleblower cases against other pharma companies such as Omnicare Inc., Alpharma Inc., Jazz Pharmaceuticals Inc. and Ortho-McNeil-Janssen Pharmaceuticals Inc.